-As of right now, only 65+ is eligible in NY at Walgreens and any other answer will disqualify you.
-Don’t even think about working around this if you are under 65+ because you will be cancelled anyway.
+As of right now, only 50+ is eligible, as well as school staff members and childcare workers, in NY at Walgreens and any other answer will disqualify you.
+Don’t even think about working around this if you are under 60+ because you will be cancelled anyway.

-Once you confirm you are 65+, you’ll answer the screening questionnaire and click Next.
+Once you confirm you are 50+ or otherwise eligible, you’ll answer the screening questionnaire and click Next.